 Yes, Inland Rail is still going ahead.

-Some sections of Inland Rail are complete and operational.
+Some sections of Inland Rail are already completed and operational.

 Learn more about how Inland Rail will be used.

-As Inland Rail is such a large project – stretching 1,600km across three states – construction has been divided into 12 sections, with a focus on completing the sections between Parkes, NSW and Beveridge, Vic by 2027.
+As Inland Rail is such a large project – stretching 1,600km across three states – construction is divided into 12 sections, with a focus on completing the sections between Parkes, NSW and Beveridge, Victoria in 2027.

-All sections are in various stages of approval and construction.
-When a section is completed, it is handed over to ARTC, the operator of the line, and becomes operational.
+All sections are in various stages of construction or environmental approval.
+When a section is completed, it is handed over to ARTC, the operator of the line, to enable freight companies to use it.

-The purpose of Inland Rail is to carry freight trains on an inland route through regional communities between Melbourne and Brisbane.
+The purpose of Inland Rail is to carry freight trains on an inland route through between Melbourne and Brisbane.

-Inland Rail has been designed to enhance our national freight and supply chain capabilities, by connecting existing freight routes through rail, roads and ports.
+Inland Rail is designed to enhance and improve the resilience of our national freight and supply chain, by connecting existing freight routes through rail, roads and ports.

-Inland Rail means freight can be delivered faster and more reliably across Australia, and beyond to global markets.
+Inland Rail means more everyday goods and other commodities can be transported faster and more efficiently across Australia and beyond to global markets.
 It also means safer, less congested roads and fewer carbon emissions.

 Inland Rail will provide a consistent standard gauge connection from Melbourne to Brisbane as well as a dual gauge connection in Queensland to allow seamless connectivity with Queensland’s narrow-gauge network.